Persource2007/FES/ROLE_BASED_ACCESS_CONTROL.md

 - ✅ Can submit stories for review (cannot publish directly)
 - ❌ Cannot publish/approve stories
 - ❌ Cannot delete stories
-- ❌ No access to activity logs
+- ✅ Can view activity logs

 **Use Case:** FES content writers who create stories for any organization but need editorial approval.

 ---

 ### 👔 Organization Admin
-**Organization:** Any organization (except FES)
+**Organization:** Any organization (except FES). **Can have access to multiple organizations if granted by Super Admin or FES Admin.**

 **Capabilities:**
-- ✅ Can manage users (Editors & Writers) in **own organization only**
+- ✅ Can manage users (Editors & Writers) in **assigned organization(s) only**
-- ✅ Can create/manage categories for **own organization**
+- ✅ Can create/manage categories for **assigned organization(s)**
-- ✅ Can view stories from **own organization**
+- ✅ Can view stories from **assigned organization(s)**
-- ✅ Can write stories for **own organization** in **own categories**
+- ✅ Can write stories for **assigned organization(s)** in **available categories**
-- ✅ Can publish and review stories from **own organization**
+- ✅ Can publish and review stories from **assigned organization(s)**
-- ❌ Cannot manage users from other organizations
+- ✅ Can delete stories from **assigned organization(s)**
-- ❌ Cannot create categories for other organizations
+- ❌ Cannot manage users from organizations they don't have access to
-- ❌ Cannot write/publish stories for other organizations
+- ❌ Cannot create categories for organizations they don't have access to
-- ❌ Cannot delete stories
+- ❌ Cannot write/publish stories for organizations they don't have access to
-- ⚠️ Limited access to activity logs (own org only)
+- ✅ Can view activity logs

-**Use Case:** Organization administrators who manage their organization's content and users independently.
+**Use Case:** Organization administrators who manage their organization's content and users.
+Can be granted access to multiple organizations by Super Admin or FES Admin for cross-organization management.

 ---